 Customers will see a PayPal option at checkout.
 They can log in to their PayPal account to complete their purchase.

 PayPal doesn’t support a test or sandbox mode, so you will need to process a real transaction to test your PayPal connection.
 To test a PayPal transaction, use an alternate PayPal account at checkout, and then refund the order.
 It isn’t possible to check out using the same PayPal Business account connected to your site.
 Running a test transaction has more information and a video on the topic.

 Note: PayPal charges a fixed fee on each transaction (for example, $0.30 for transactions for U.S.-based accounts) this fixed fee isn't returned for refunded transactions.

-- Enter in your Braintree Merchant Id, Public Key, and Private Key.
+- Enter your Braintree Merchant ID, Public Key, and Private Key.

 Enable Apple Pay

-If you are using Braintree as a your primary payment processor, you can join the Apple Pay beta.
+If you are using Braintree as your primary payment processor, you can use Apple Pay.
 Visit Setting up Apple Pay for more information.

 Who to contact for support

 For anything else related to PayPal or Braintree, including declined charges, prohibited products, or required information, please contact Braintree or visit the PayPal or Braintree documentation.
 Popular articles include:

 - Withdraw your money